Jayne Jackson Photography

 Project description

 The Empowered by … Herstories project explores the narrative of British women, alongside teenage girls.
-The work intends to co-creatively communicate the narrative of a real historic charter and explore how her life can be an inspiration to contemporary young people.
-There will be the opportunity for young women to learn about real historical figures and use a range of artistic techniques in the creation of simple theatrical costume accessories to tell their story.
-The process involves learning, adding their input, ideas and potentially making costume components which they would be comfortable to wear and be photographed in.
+The work intends to co-creatively communicate the narrative of a real historical or living inspirational character and explore how her life can be an inspiration to contemporary young people.
+There will be the opportunity for young women to learn about inspirational figures and use a range of artistic techniques in the creation of simple theatrical costume accessories to tell their story.
+The process involves learning, adding their input, ideas and potentially making costume components which they would be comfortable to wear and be photographed in and or artistic outputs to be photographed with.
 The idea is to create inspiring photographs and video content both, for physical display, promotion online and potentially through publishing the work in print and through competitions.

 Aim of the research

-The purpose of this study is to create new images to explore how documentary/constructed photography be used as a means to combat discrimination against women.
+The purpose of this study is to create new images to explore how documentary/constructed photography be used as a means to combat discrimination against women and highlight their achievements.
 Participants are empowered as part of the process of creation to inspire social change.
-The idea is to reach new and younger audiences helping them access inspiring contemporary photographs that tell the story of inspiring historical women, outside of traditional gallery settings.
+The idea is to reach new and younger audiences helping them access inspiring contemporary photographs that tell the story of inspiring women, outside of traditional gallery settings.

 EMPOWERMENT through PARTICIPATION